Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Related Work

 \subsection{Federated Learning (FL):}

 FL is a machine learning paradigm that emphasizes data privacy by enabling collaborative model training under the coordination of a central server, without requiring direct data sharing.
 FedAvg~\citep{mcmahan2017communication} is the most commonly used technique for aggregating local models.
 This has led to its broad adoption across various domains, such as Internet of Things and mobile devices~\citep{mills2019communication,nguyen2021federated,47586,ramaswamy2019federated}, healthcare~\citep{rieke2020future,xu2021federated,nguyen2021federated,brisimi2018federated,feng2023learning}, person re-identification~\citep{zhuang2020performance}, and face recognition~\citep{liu2022fedfr}.
 Under data-heterogeneity, training the models using FedAvg leads to client-drift .
 Addressing this, regularization techniques~\citep{acar2021federated,li2020federated,Gao_2022_CVPR} and variance reduction methods~\citep{karimireddy2020scaffold}, and several studies on improving the generalization performance in FL by inducing flatness during the local training~\citep{sun2023fedspeed,caldarola2022imp} have come to light.
 In case of extreme data heterogeneity across the clients, training a single model for all the clients will be difficult.
 As an alternative, personalized FL approaches have been proposed~\citep{9743558,chenbridging,9880164,shamsian2021personalized}.
-These frameworks share some model parameters with the server while keeping others client-specific, enabling adaptation to local data distributions.
+These frameworks share some model parameters with the server while keeping others client-specific, enabling adaptation to local data distributions. { Federated Domain Generalization aims to learn models robust to client-level domain shifts; representative approaches include FedSR \cite{nguyen2022fedsr}, GA \cite{zhang2023federated}, and FedGaLA \cite{pourpanah2025federated}, which address this via representation regularization, variance-aware aggregation, and gradient alignment, respectively.}